narcolepticchicken/canopy/README.md

 # Canopy — Compliance MCP Server for Call-Bound Capabilities

 Canopy is a Model Context Protocol (MCP) server that issues short-lived, verifiable capabilities linking an off-chain policy decision to a specific contract call.
 Each capability binds a `txIntent` to a `callHash`, so only compliant transactions reach the chain.
+It is not production ready.
+Do not look at me if it doesn't work, go make it better.
+I'm just here for the vibes.

 ## Who It's For
 - Smart-contract developers that need policy-guarded calls
 - Backend engineers building relayers or wallets with pre-flight checks
 - Security teams verifying off-chain compliance before execution
+- Smart whitelisting without storing info on chain
+- For compliance bro's, it's a good way to check KYC/ID etc without storing on chain.

 ## What's Inside
 ### apps/mcp-server